mendelorian/mendelorian/README.md

 # 👋 Welcome to my Github page!
-My name is Mendel Hung and I am a web developer in Santa Clara, California.
+My name is Mendel Hung and I am a web developer!
-Please feel free to take a look around.

 <!---
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 --->

 <!---